kimdane/identity-stack-dockerized/README.md

 # HOW TO

-## Download binaries from ForgeRock nightly builds
+## Download binaries from ForgeRock
-Evry container will try to download binaries on it's own, but if you update the binaries and mount the repository as a docker volume they will not need to be downloaded each time you create a new stack.

-	$ ./fetch-binaries.sh
+Place your binaries in bin/zip/ (like bin/zip/openam.zip) or in folders like bin/openam (the extracted zip file), bin/opendj, bin/openidm

 The update also fetches some new config files into separate folders for OpenIDM and PostgreSQL, which you might need if the default database schema has changed.